bonfire-networks/bonfire_taxonomy_seeder/README.md

-# Bonfire:TaxonomySeeder
+# Bonfire.TaxonomySeeder

 An extension for [Bonfire](https://bonfire.cafe/) that handles:

-- Importing taxonomy entries into the database for Bonfire:Classify
+- Importing taxonomy entries into the database for Bonfire.Classify

 ## Handy commands